madcato/madcato.github.io/_posts/2010-05-30-atutenticaion-digest-rails.markdown

 ---
 layout:     post
-title:      "Implementar una autenticación http digest con Rails"
+title:      "Implement http digest authentication with Rails"
 date:       2010-05-30 03:27:00
 author:     "Daniel Vela"
 header-img: "img/post-bg-05.jpg"
 ---

-Para exigir que la conexión http se autentique por **HTTP Digest** en Rails, hay que ejecutar el siguiente código:
+In order to require an http connection to authenticate using **HTTP Digest** in Rails, execute the following code:

 	# ...
 ApplicationController class
 	private